ElDav1d/ElDav1d/README.md

 ### [CoverGig](https://covergig.netlify.app/)

-CoverGig is a MERN app for the rental of instruments and sound equipment for concerts between individuals.
+CoverGig is a MERN app for music equipment rental among particulars.
+Its purpose is facilitating the backline coverage on small gigs.

 Link to Front End repo: https://github.com/Pepirob/gig-equipment-rental-client